UTokyo-ICEPP/qc-workbook/source/en/vqe_tracking.md

   name: python
   nbconvert_exporter: python
   pygments_lexer: ipython3
-  version: 3.10.6
+  version: 3.10.12
 ---

++++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": ["remove-input", "remove-output"]}

 # 【Exercise】Find Tracks of Charged Particles Produced in High-Energy Physics Experiment

 +++

 In this assignment, you will think about how to apply the variational quantum eigensolver to physics experiment.
 Specifically, we focuse on high-energy physics (HEP) experiment and attempt to **reconstruct tracks of charged particles**, which is essential for HEP experiments, using variational quantum eigensolver.

 ```{contents} Contents
 ---